jxcoaching/jxc/README.md

+## What is npm?
+### The World's Largest Software Registry (Library)

+npm is the world's largest Software Registry.

+The registry contains over 800,000 code packages.

+Open-source developers use npm to share software.

+Many organizations also use npm to manage private development.

+### Using npm is Free

+npm is free to use.

+You can download all npm public software packages without any registration or logon.

+### Installing npm

+npm is installed with Node.js

+This means that you have to install Node.js to get npm installed on your computer.

+Download Node.js from the official Node.js web site: [https://nodejs.org](https://nodejs.org)

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/jxcoaching/jxc/edit/main/README.md) to maintain and preview the content for your website in Markdown files.